-In order to be accepted into the GENI program, you need a bachelor’s degree in social science, law or education.
-Degrees in natural science and business are not, in general, sufficient.
-If you feel your experience might make you eligible without one of these degrees, please feel free to contact us with the specifics of your case.
+In order to be accepted into the GENI program, a preferred bachelor’s degree in social science, law or education.
+Degrees in natural science, business, engineering or related fields are in general not sufficient.
+However, a combination of education and experience might make you eligible without one of these degrees, please feel free to contact us with the specifics of your case.

-The student internship takes place in Spring/Summer of the first year.
+The applied research project takes place in Spring/Summer of the second year.
 The research generally takes place in the country of your home institution, though other arrangements can be made on a case-by-case basis.
-The internship is a collaboration between a host, academic supervisor and the student.
+The applied research project is a collaboration between a host, academic supervisor and the student.
 The host may be a business, an organization, a governmental body, a northern community or some other institution.
-Students are usually required to spend approximately two days to two weeks on site doing primary research, including interviews.
-The internship is a consultation process, in which the student works on an issue that the host has identified as a priority.
+The applied research project is a consultation process, in which the student works on an issue that the host has identified as a priority.

-The project thesis starts in the second year, and continues through the third year.
-Students develop a topic in conjunction with their supervisors, often building on the research completed in their internship.
-The resulting paper is expected to be between 10 – 12 000 words (35-40 pages).
+The project thesis starts in the third year, and continues through the fourth year.
+Students develop a topic in conjunction with their supervisors, often building on the research completed in their applied research project.
+The resulting paper is expected to be between 12 000-15 000 words (40-45 pages).